dfelinto/blender-manual/manual/editors/spreadsheet.rst

    :Evaluated: Display data from object with all modifiers applied.
    :Original: Display data from original object without any modifiers applied.

-.. _bpy.types.SpaceSpreadsheet.geometry_component_type:

-Geometry Component Type
-   Part of the geometry to display data from.

-   :Mesh: Mesh component containing point, corner, face and edge data.
-   :Point Cloud: Point cloud component containing only point data.
-   :Instances: Display which objects and collections are instanced and their transforms.

-.. _bpy.types.SpaceSpreadsheet.attribute_domain:

-Attribute Domain
-   Attribute domain to display.

-   :Vertex: Display attributes that are stored per vertex.
-   :Edge: Display attributes that are stored per edge.
-   :Face: Display attributes that are stored per face.
-   :Face Corner: Display attributes that are stored per face corner.

-.. _bpy.types.SpaceSpreadsheet.display_context_path_collapsed:

 Breadcrumbs
    The breadcrumbs shows three key parts of the path the evaluated object takes before showing the information in the `Main Region`_.